mekhaelt/Vocadian/README.md

 ## 🧠 Classification Logic

+The classification process uses a two-stage approach:

+### Stage 1: Energy Check
+If the total spectral energy is below the minimum threshold, the segment is immediately classified as "noise" without further analysis.

+### Stage 2: Scoring System
-Each segment receives a score based on the extracted features.
-A segment is labeled as voice only if the combined score passes a configurable threshold.
+If the segment passes the energy threshold, it receives a score based on the extracted features.
+A segment is labeled as "voice" only if the combined score passes a configurable threshold.

-Scoring rules are based on:
+**Scoring rules are based on:**
-• Minimum energy
-• Flatness below a threshold
+• Flatness below a threshold (2 points)
-• Valid pitch range
+• Valid pitch range (1 point)
-• Sufficient voicing probability
+• Sufficient voicing probability (1 point)
-• Voice band energy ratio above threshold
+• Voice band energy ratio above threshold (2 points)

 Each feature contributes a weighted number of points toward the final score.
 Flatness and voice band ratio have greater weight (2 points each), while pitch and voicing probability contribute one point each.
 This helps prioritize features that most reliably distinguish voice from noise.